-Lock the lid and cook until it reaches high pressure.
-Let it simmer on medium heat for 35 to 40 minutes. (note 3) Turn off the flame and allow the pressure to release naturally.
+Lock the lid and pressure cook until it reaches high pressure.
+After the first whistle, cook on medium heat for 40 to 45 minutes (note 5).
+Turn off the flame and allow the pressure to release naturally.

 By now the pieces of meat will be so soft that the bones will almost fall apart.
-Transfer mutton masala to a serving bowl and garnish with coriander leaves, roasted curry leaves, and cashews.
+Transfer mutton masala to a serving bowl and garnish with chopped coriander leaves and roasted curry leaves.

 When you are cleaning the mutton, wash a couple of times with plain water, and for the last rinse, add 1/2 teaspoon of turmeric to the water to disinfect and remove the raw smell from the meat.